Replacing the Woollett Bridge

-The Woollett Bridge sits on the west side of Grotto Island, and is shown in an engraving by William Woollett in 1760 (Woollett was named as the most famous British engraver of his day by the British Museum).
+The Woollett Bridge, as it is now known, sits on the west side of Grotto Island, and is shown in an engraving by William Woollett in 1760 (Woollett was named as the most famous British engraver of his day by the British Museum).
 The bridge forms part of the historic route, a circular walk with a series of scenes, continually changing and mystifying.
 It is vital to the landscape as it allows visitors to leave Grotto Island and continue on towards the Mausoleum.
 From the bridge you can see various follies dotted around the landscape, including the Turkish Tent, and the Temple of Bacchus.

 The bridge is being regularly monitored to check for movement and to assess the bridge’s stability.
-It is not practical to fully repair the bridge, however, we have temporarily installed columns under the cross beams, to support the bridge.
-These ensure that the bridge is safe to walk on while we raise money for a replacement.
+Changes are being photographed and documented.
+It is not practical to fully repair the bridge, however, we have installed columns under the cross beams, which are resting on the lake bed to support the bridge.
+These are a temporary measure, which ensure that the bridge is safe to walk on while we raise money for a replacement.

-If the bridge were to collapse before we are able to replace it, we would need to pay for a pontoon to keep this route open.
+If the bridge were to collapse before we are able to replace it, we would need to pay for a pontoon to enable visitors to leave Grotto Island and continue on the historic route.
 Not only would this be unsightly, it would quickly become very costly.

 You can donate today to help replace the Bridge